 Once the code is scanned, the amount that has to be paid needs to be entered along with a remark and a four-digit passcode.
 As soon as the authentication gets completed, the money will get transferred to the merchant’s bank account.

 Benefits of Bharat QR Code

-Bharat QR Code will allow all the merchants to receive digital payments without the use of Point-of-Sale (POS) swiping machine.
-It will allow the customers of any bank to use their smartphone app to make payment using their debit card.
+Bharat QR Code will allow all the merchants to receive digital payments without the use of a Point-of-Sale (POS) swiping machine.
+It will allow the customers of any bank to use their smartphone app to make payments using their debit card.
 The benefit for the merchants would be that they don’t have to invest in buying the PoS machine which would also mean that the merchants will be able to do away with the transaction fees charged by the banks for using the PoS terminal.

 8 Facts about Bharat QR Code

 Following are a few interesting facts about the Bharat QR Code payment system which every debit or credit card holder should know.